mozex/anthropic-php/docs/introduction.md

 Anthropic PHP is a community-maintained PHP SDK for the [Anthropic API](https://platform.claude.com/docs/en/about-claude/models/overview).
 It gives you typed access to Claude's Messages API, streaming, tool use, extended thinking, web search, code execution, message batches, and more.

+> **Using Laravel?** Check out [Anthropic Laravel](https://github.com/mozex/anthropic-laravel), which wraps this SDK with service container integration, config-based setup, and an `Anthropic` facade.

+## Why this package

+**Built-in test client.** The `ClientFake` class lets you queue fake responses, run your code, and assert exactly which API requests were sent.
+No HTTP mocking libraries, no test servers.
+Drop it into your test suite and go.
+[See the testing docs →](./reference/testing.md)

-The SDK follows a pass-through design: your parameters go directly to the API as-is, and responses come back as typed, immutable PHP objects.
+**Forward-compatible.** The SDK follows a pass-through design: your parameters go directly to the API as-is, and responses come back as typed, immutable PHP objects.
 When Anthropic adds new API parameters, they work immediately without waiting for a client update.

-> **Using Laravel?** Check out [Anthropic Laravel](https://github.com/mozex/anthropic-laravel), which wraps this SDK with service container integration, config-based setup, and an `Anthropic` facade.
+You don't get blocked by SDK releases.

+**Typed, immutable responses.** Every response is a `readonly` PHP object with typed properties.
+Access `$response->usage->inputTokens` instead of digging through nested arrays.
+Full IDE autocompletion, zero guesswork.

+**Rate limits on every response.** Call `$response->meta()` on any response (including streams and batch results) to get your current request limits, token limits, and reset times.
+No extra API calls needed.

+**Any HTTP client.** Built on PSR-18.
+Works with Guzzle, Symfony HTTP Client, Buzz, or whatever your project already uses.
+No vendor lock-in, no framework coupling.

 ## Installation